AreyanR/SitRight/README.md

    python3 main.py
    ```

-> Note: You only need to install dependencies (Step 4) once.
-For future use, simply start from Step 2 step 3 and to Step 5.
+>**Note:** You only need to install the dependencies (Step 4) once during the initial setup.

+> For future use, start at Step 1, go to Step 3, and then jump directly to Step 5.

 <img src="media/terminalcmds.gif" alt="Adding Python to PATH" width="300">